-- (2) Demolition safety. - (a) Electric blasting caps can be detonated by radio frequency.
-Calculate MSD from Table 6-1 in FM 3-34.214. - (b) No detonation will occur within 300 meters of any road unless road guards are posted and traffic is halted. - (c) The RSO will adhere to safety restrictions and distances listed in DA Pam 385-63, FM 3-34.214, or appropriate training manual, whichever is greater.
-The RSO must be on site and ensure that Range Operations approves all charges as indicated by the Demolition Reconnaissance Report. - (d) Firefighting materials, as determined by the RO and the SFO, will be available at all times in blasting areas to suppress vegetation fires. - (e) Multiple demolition blasts will be separated by intervals of at least one minute, but not more than 10 minutes. - (f) Discontinue all demolition training operations during or on the approach of an electrical storm or severe dust storm. - (g) Do not conduct demolition training within 155 meters of energized power transmission lines. - (h) Remove all other possible sources of static electricity from the area when electric firing is planned. - (i) Detonate charges electrically from a position that allows a clear view of the demolition area and the immediate vicinity. - (j) Conduct steel-cutting only on Range 33 or Range 38 in a steel cutting bunker.
-Maximum charge weight in the steel cutting bunkers is two pounds. - (k) Conduct timber-cutting (Abatis) in accordance with FM 3-34.214.
+(2) Demolition safety.

+(a) Electric blasting caps can be detonated by radio frequency.
+Calculate MSD from Table 6-1 in TM 3-34.82.

+(b) No detonation will occur within 300 meters of any road unless road guards are posted, and traffic is halted.

+(c) The RSO will adhere to safety restrictions and distances listed in DA Pam 385-63, TM 3-34.82, or appropriate training manual, whichever is greater.
+The RSO must be on site and ensure that Range Operations approves all charges as indicated by the Demolition Reconnaissance Report.

+(d) Multiple demolition blasts will be separated by intervals of at least one minute, but not more than 10 minutes.

+(e) Discontinue all demolition training operations during or on the approach of an electrical storm or severe dust storm.

+(f) Do not conduct demolition training within 155 meters of energized power transmission lines.

+(g) Remove all other possible sources of static electricity from the area when electric firing is planned.

+(h) Detonate charges electrically from a position that allows a clear view of the demolition area and the immediate vicinity.

+(i) Conduct steel-cutting only on Range 33 or Range 38 in a steel cutting bunker.
+Maximum charge weight in the steel cutting bunkers is two pounds.

+(j) Conduct timber-cutting (Abatis) in accordance with TM 3-34.82.
 Only ten-inch diameter trees or less may be used.
-DPW Environmental Division will identify trees and coordinate with Range Operations to cut the trees. - (I) Due to maximum safe distances and surface danger zones, some fans may overlap and some training facilities will be closed when units are using ammunition and explosives.
+DPW Environmental Division will identify trees and coordinate with Range Operations to cut the trees.

+(k) Due to maximum safe distances and surface danger zones, some fans may overlap, and some training facilities will be closed when units are using ammunition and explosives.
 Range Operations will monitor the MSD and SDZ for all range complex areas and inform units that may be affected.
 No unit will be within an active SDZ if another range is "HOT."
-In the event of a conflict, Range Operations has final control over which unit will suspend training. - (m) The gases released by the detonation of common explosives are toxic.
-Positioning personnel upwind from the detonation point should avoid breathing these fumes. - (n) Misfires will be handled in accordance with FM 3-34.214. - (o) Report the location of dud/UXOs or abandoned pyrotechnics to Range Operations.
+In the event of a conflict, Range Operations has final control over which unit will suspend training.

+(I) The gases released by the detonation of common explosives are toxic.
+Positioning personnel upwind from the detonation point should avoid breathing these fumes.

+(m) Misfires will be handled in accordance with TM 3-34.82.

+(n) Report the location of dud/UXOs or abandoned pyrotechnics to Range Operations.